 Who would ever think that taking an over the counter pill to enhance your sexual performance could be dangerous or even deadly?
 I am going to share a couple of articles of recent news regarding male sexual performance enhancers.
 This first case goes to prove that there are people out there that do not care about your health.
 They only care about profit.
 This can be very dangerous.
-This is another reason why I like VigRX Pills.
+This is another reason why I like VigRX Pills and Semenax.
 With them, I do not have to worry about safety or effectiveness

 3 new federal cases allege illegal distribution of male sexual enhancement pills falsely branded as “herbal” medicine